thuantran281/fullstackopen2022/README.md

-## full-stack open by the University of Helsinki
+## Full-stack open by the University of Helsinki